thebitstick/Flask-Blog/README.md

 Login with **admin** as default username and password.
 Just add /admin to the url or press the login icon at the top of the page.

+### How to use

+Just go to the admin page, click New Post at the top, and type your post **in Markdown**.
+I know it says Markup, this is a bug.

 ### Known bugs

 A unicode error will appear when initiating the blog database, however, in testing, *everything works fine*.